 The Roman Catholic Diocese of St. Petersburg was established on June 17, 1968, with territory taken from the Diocese of St. Augustine and the Diocese of Miami.
 It is a suffragan see of the Province of Miami along with the Dioceses of St. Augustine, Orlando, Pensacola-Tallahassee, and Venice.
 Situated on Florida’s west coast, along the Gulf of Mexico, the diocese covers 3,177 square miles in five counties: Pinellas, Hillsborough, Pasco, Hernando, and Citrus.
 The principal cities of the diocese are St. Petersburg, Tampa, and Clearwater.
-The diocese serves a total population of approximately 2,900,000, of whom over 425,000 are Catholic.
+The diocese serves a total population of approximately 2,900,000, of whom over 450,000 are Catholic.

 The Church’s presence in this part of Florida stretches back nearly five hundred years to the arrival of the Spanish explorers and the missionaries who accompanied them.
 After Juan Ponce de Leon’s initial discovery of Florida and Tampa Bay in 1513, explorers over the next several decades such as Panfilo de Narvaez and Hernando de Soto came here, bringing with them priests and religious in the hope of native conversions.
-The hostility of the native peoples in this area, however, continued to frustrate Spanish missionary and expansionist plans as demonstrated by the martyrdom of Fr.
+The hostility of the native Tocobaga peoples in this area, however, continued to frustrate Spanish missionary plans as demonstrated by the martyrdom of famed missionary Fr.
 Luis de Cancer on the shores of Tampa Bay in 1549.
-Spain finally gained a firm foothold on the Florida peninsula with the establishment of the St. Augustine colony in 1565.
-This prompted another missionary effort to this area that was begun by the Jesuits in 1567, though it was abandoned five years later because of the poor living conditions and the continued hostility of the native tribes.
-Spanish missionaries then turned their attention to the friendlier tribes of north Florida.The Tampa Bay area remained largely unpopulated until Florida became a territory of the United States in 1821.
-Shortly thereafter, the Ft.
-Brooke military garrison was established in what is today downtown Tampa.
-The founding of St. Louis Catholic Church in Tampa in 1860 provided a focal point for Catholics.
+Fr.
+Cancer and his two fellow Dominican martyrs are currently being considered for canonization.

 The growing population and economic boom following World War II brought major changes to this area, much of it under the tutelage of the sixth bishop of St. Augustine, Joseph P. Hurley.
 Archbishop Hurley was a man of great vision, tremendous plans, and the will to do it!
 Archbishop Hurley presided over the largest institutional build-up in the history of the Florida Church.
 Not only did the Archbishop purchase property for future investment or development, he also established many new parishes and schools and recruited many priests from Ireland and the north United States to staff them.
 More than 40% of the parishes within our diocese today were founded during the Hurley years.